suomitek/suomitek-appboard/docs/architecture/design-proposals/authentication-and-authorization.md

 token: eyJhbGciOiJSUzI1NiIsInR5cCI6IkpXVCJ9...
 ```

-The token can then be copied and given to the developer, who can then login to Kubeapps.
+The token can then be copied and given to the developer, who can then login to Suomitek-appboard.

 ### Developer

-#### Accessing Kubeapps for the first time
+#### Accessing Suomitek-appboard for the first time

-When a developer accesses Kubeapps for the first time or on a new device, they will be greeted with a login prompt, similar to the one from the Kubernetes Dashboard shown below.
+When a developer accesses Suomitek-appboard for the first time or on a new device, they will be greeted with a login prompt, similar to the one from the Kubernetes Dashboard shown below.

 ![Kubernetes Dashboard Login](image_0.png)

-The user will need to ask their Cluster Operator for a token to access Kubeapps, and once they receive one they will be able to enter it in the login form and click "Sign In".
+The user will need to ask their Cluster Operator for a token to access Suomitek-appboard, and once they receive one they will be able to enter it in the login form and click "Sign In".
 From then on, all requests to the Kubernetes API from the dashboard will use this token.

-#### Returning to Kubeapps
+#### Returning to Suomitek-appboard

 After logging in, the token should be persisted (e.g. in a cookie or local storage), so that we do not need to prompt the user to login when returning to the dashboard.